BKDDFS/PerfectFrameAI/README.md

                 You can modify the default values in config.py to adjust the application to your needs.<br>
                 <strong>Warning!</strong><br>
-                Please note that when running the .bat file, Windows Defender may flag it as dangerous because it comes from an unknown source.
+                Please note that when running the .bat file, Windows Defender may flag it as dangerous.
+                This happens because obtaining a code-signing certificate to prevent this warning requires a paid certificate...
             </p>
         </blockquote>
         <p>Run <code>start.py</code> from the terminal.</p>